rohanshukla/portfolio_v1/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a Software Engineer based in Mumbai, India who is specialized in building websites, applications, and everything in between.
+I'm a Software Engineer based in Mumbai, India who is specialized in building websites, web applications and everything in between.